James "Little Man" Stewart: Jacksonville Jaguars

-Stewart was the second selection by the new expansion Jacksonville Jaguars with the 19th pick of the first round in the 1995 NFL Draft.
-Stewart would play solidly for the Jaguars in his five season with the team.
-In his rookie season, Stewart led the Jaguars in rushing with 525 yards and also had two rushing touchdowns.
-He would lead the team again in 1996 with 723 yards and eight touchdowns.
+Stewart was the second selection by the new expansion Jacksonville Jaguars with the 19th pick of the first round in the 1995 NFL draft.
+In his rookie season, Stewart led the Jaguars in rushing with 525 yards and had two rushing touchdowns.
+He led the team again in 1996 with 723 yards and eight touchdowns.
 He finished the 1997 season with 555 yards and eight touchdowns, however he finished second on the team that year in rushing yards behind teammate Natrone Means.
 Stewart still holds the franchise record for the most points in a single game (30) and for the most rushing touchdowns in a game (5).
-Both these records were obtained on October 12, 1997 in a 38-21 Week 7 win over the Philadelphia Eagles.
+Both these records were obtained on October 12, 1997, in a 38-21 Week 7 win over the Philadelphia Eagles.
 The Jaguars drafted Fred Taylor as their new franchise back in 1998 and, as a result, Stewart only rushed for 217 yards and two touchdowns.
 Due to injuries to Taylor in 1999, Stewart once again led the team with 931 rushing yards and had a career-high 13 touchdowns.

-Stewart finished his career with the Jags rushing 765 times for 2,951 yards and 33 touchdowns.
+Stewart finished his Jaguars career rushing 765 times for 2,951 yards and 33 touchdowns.
 Stewart also played in six playoff games, including two AFC Championships, rushing 31 total times for 162 yards and two touchdowns.